LearningWithMerritt/Classroom-Notes/Internet/Client-Server-Model.md

 ## **Client Server Model**
 ![Client Server Diagram](./img/client-server-model.svg "Client Server Diagram")

+*Having trouble viewing on Github?
+Try Right-Clicking on the image and selecting "Open image in a new tab"*

 > * The Client sends a request to the Server.
 > * The Server sends a response to the Client.